 All were licensed by Israel's Defense Ministry.

-In The Cross of Bethlehem, I describe how Senegal is used to transport Syltherm 800 from the American company Dow Chemical to Israel.
-The last uses it in the inner parts of the Dimona nuclear reactor as a heat transfer liquid, instead of the more common molten metal.
+Israel uses Senegal to transport Syltherm 800 from American Dow Chemical to Israel.
+The product is used in the inner parts of the Dimona nuclear reactor as a heat transfer liquid, instead of the more common molten metal.
 The American DoD never gave a permit to that.
 Zim – another company mentioned in this website in the past – transfers the dirty cargo to Israel.

 In the last year, a deal was signed between Israel Shipyards and the Nigerian defense ministry, for the manufacture and delivery of two Shaldag patrol boats.
 According to the Nigerian navy's budget book, the deal is worth $25 million (even if, for various reasons, this may be an inflated price).
 One boat has already been delivered.
 Nigerian crews have been trained in Israel, and Israeli instructors will provide further training in Nigeria.

 Amit Sadeh was the middleman.
 He is also a partner in a large shopping mall in Lagos.
 Sadeh was involved in the controversial sale of air and sea drones by the Yavneh-based Aeronautics Ventures, to the Nigerian defense ministry, and the sale of used planes from Ukraine to Nigeria.
 Sadeh also represents Israel Aerospace Industries, whose Ramta subsidiary competed for the same deal.
 The deals have put Israel in the position of interfering in an internal Nigerian dispute that could lead to civil war.
 The boats and intelligence equipment are intended for the use of Nigerian forces against rebels in the Niger River Delta region.
 In an interview with Haaretz last year, a spokesman for the rebels warned Israel not to go ahead with the sales.